qassim-alwasti/ltc6803/README.md

 3. Some ceramic capacitors and resistors as shown in the circuit diagram.

 ## Circuit diagram
 Check out the "Typical Application" circuit diagram in the datasheet.
 I will soon create a detailed project instructables with some circuit diagrams and PCB layouts that can be ordered directly from PCB manufacturers in China.
+Below are some important points:

+- The temperature sensors that sould be connected are 10K ohm NTCs with 12K ohm resistors.
+These values are currently hard coded in the library files.
+You can change these values if required to get correct converted temperature values.
+- The over\under voltage comparison is done on the uController not LTC IC.
+However, during every loop, the correct values are written to start and stop the "S" pins responsible for loading the cells that reached over voltage level.

 ## Code example
 After adding this library to the Arduino IDE, go to **"File" -> "Examples" -> "LTC6803" -> "Simple_LTC6803_Demo"**.